Maureen Da Silva

 Publications

-Co-produced anthology submission with and on behalf of members of the inPrint Collective.
+Designed and printed anthology submission on behalf of the inPrint Collective

 Nov 2019 Poetry inPrint Toronto, On